 Ruth Parchment CBT Cognitive Behavioural Therapist BABCP Accredited Cambridge

 The main approach that I work with is Cognitive Behavioural Therapy, a practical approach which focuses on changing problematic thinking styles and behaviour patterns through the use of solutions, tools and techniques.
 CBT is evidence based and the main form of therapy used within the NHS.
 If you are hoping to make changes fairly quickly and acquire direct solutions to your difficulties then CBT is a great option: most clients notice a change within six sessions and are able to see significant improvements within 10-12 sessions.
 For long-standing and/or complex difficulties a longer course of therapy may be required.
-I am based in Trumpington and Mill Road, Cambridge and offer morning, daytime and evening sessions.
+I am based at the Cambridge Centre for CBT Clinic on Mill Road, Cambridge and offer morning, daytime and evening sessions.
 I also offer CBT via Telephone sessions.

 I am a BABCP Accredited Cognitive Behavioural Therapist (Membership number: 161003 Find me on the official register here: http://www.cbtregisteruk.com/desktop site) Over the past 10 years, I have worked across the UK in various mental health and wellbeing settings: I have worked for Cambridge and Peterborough NHS Foundation Trust and also privately for Cambridge CBT.